pism/pism/doc/sphinx/manual/modeling-choices/dynamics/stress-balance.rst

 :config:`stress_balance.blatter.Mz`.

-The non-linear system resulting from the discretization of PDEs corresponding to Blatter's stress balance model is much harder to solve than the one corresponding to the SSA system (:cite:`BrownSmithAhmadia2013`, :cite:`Tuminaro2016`) and (at this point) experimentation with preconditioner choices seems inevitable.
+The non-linear system resulting from the discretization of PDEs corresponding to Blatter's stress balance model\ [#bp-fem]_ is much harder to solve than the one corresponding to the SSA system (:cite:`BrownSmithAhmadia2013`, :cite:`Tuminaro2016`) and (at this point) experimentation with preconditioner choices seems inevitable.
 We use PETSc's command-line options to control these choices.